dewdgi/wheel-hid-emulator/logics.md

 - Auto-detects keyboard/mouse devices unless both overrides are specified, in which case only the pinned fds stay open.
 - Implements `WaitForEvents(timeout_ms)` via `poll`, so the main loop sleeps until activity or timeout.
 - Aggregates key presses into `keys[KEY_MAX]`, accumulates mouse X delta, and exposes `IsKeyPressed(keycode)` lookups.
-- `Grab(bool)` issues `EVIOCGRAB` for exclusive access while the emulator is enabled. `ResetState()` wipes every aggregated key counter whenever we ungrab so no stale presses leak into the next session.
+- `Grab(bool)` issues `EVIOCGRAB` for exclusive access while the emulator is enabled, but key state continues to be tracked even while ungrabbed so toggling never discards the user’s current pedal position.
-- `ResyncKeyStates()` runs immediately after we re-grab so the aggregated key array reflects what’s physically held (Ctrl+M can be hammered without waiting for key-up events, and any pedal you held during the toggle comes back instantly).
+- `ResyncKeyStates()` only runs when a new keyboard device appears (or right before we re-enable) so the aggregated key array reflects what’s physically held without doing unnecessary work on every toggle.

 ### `src/gamepad.cpp`
 - Holds the canonical wheel state behind `state_mutex`: steering, user steering, FFB offset/velocity, three pedals, D-pad axes, 26 button bits, enable flag, and FFB parameters.